 - MAKE AHEAD: The pesto can be made ahead a day ahead of time.
 Refrigerate until needed.

-- Remove the fish from the brine and pat dry.
+- Remove the mahi mahi from the brine and pat dry.

-- Preheat a grill pan over medium-high heat then drizzle with a little oil.
+- Preheat a grill pan over medium-high heat, then drizzle with a bit of oil.

-- Serve the fish over jasmine rice topped with the pesto!
+- Serve the mahi mahi over jasmine rice topped with the pesto!

 - Garnish with cilantro sprigs and lime wedges.